From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Experiments and Results

-To quantitatively assess the agreement between the ML model, the analytical model, and the full-wave HFSS reference, we compute the RFE in the complex domain.
-Unlike magnitude-only or dB-based comparisons, the RFE captures both magnitude and phase discrepancies simultaneously.
-For a given S-parameter matrix, $\mathbf{S}(f)$, evaluated over all frequencies and port pairs, the RFE is defined as
+The Relative Frobenius Error (RFE) provides a compact, complex-domain measure of agreement between a predicted S-matrix and the HFSS reference, capturing both magnitude and phase discrepancies.
+For a predicted matrix $\mathbf{S}_{\text{model}}$ and the full-wave reference $\mathbf{S}_{\text{HFSS}}$ evaluated over all frequencies and port pairs,